encryptogroup/SEEC/README.md

 - ExpandConvolute (https://eprint.iacr.org/2023/882).

 SEEC currently supports generating Boolean MTs with Silent-OT when enabling the `silent-ot` feature.

+> [!NOTE]
+> Silent-OT with the quasi-cyclic code (`--feature silent-ot-quasi-cyclic` in SEEC) only works on x86_64 linux with AVX2 support.
+The libOTe codes (`--feature silent-ot`) currently work on x86_64 linux and aarch64 ARM (M1 Macs).
+Other targets might work, but are not tested.

 ## Organization
 This project is organized as a Cargo workspace with multiple crates in the `crates/` directory.
 The main crate is located at `crates/seec` and it depends on most of the other crates.